-About the originals of the covers:
+About the originals of the cover versions:

 The uploaded files are at 24bit / 48khz resolution.
 If you choose a lossless format as your download option (AIFF and WAV, ALAC or FLAC) the music will be 24bit.